 How do I register a business name in Montana?

 You can register your business name with the Montana Secretary of State.
-You can visit the SOS website for the proper documentation.
+Visit the SOS website for the proper documentation.